-Earlier in this sitting, I addressed serious concerns regarding the safety of the students in our schools.
-I would like to thank the Minister of Education for providing me with further information on steps that are being taken to address the situation at this Naujaat high school.
+Mr. Speaker, earlier in this sitting, I addressed the serious concerns regarding the safety of students in our schools.
+I would like to thank the Minister of Education for providing me with further information on steps that are being taken to address the situation at the Naujaat high school.